2 killed, 20 injured as 18 coaches of Mumbai-bound train derail in Jharkhand

 At least two people were killed and 20 others injured when 18 coaches of the Mumbai-Howrah Mail derailed in Jharkhand’s Seraikela-Kharsawan district on Tuesday, reported PTI.

-The accident occurred around 3.45 am when the train collided with a stationary goods train in the Chakradharpur Division of the South Eastern Railway.
+The accident occurred around 3.45 am when the train collided with a stationary goods train in the Chakradharpur Division of the South Eastern Railway, reported India Today.

 In all, 16 passenger coaches, one power car and one pantry car of the Mumbai-Howrah Mail came off the tracks, an unidentified official in the South Eastern Railway told the news agency.